How to get from Tijuana to Cancun

 Step 1: City centre to Tijuana Airport

-Flights from Tijuana to Cancun depart from Tijuana Airport, located north of the city, next to the border with the United States.
+Flights from Tijuana to Cancun depart from Tijuana Airport, which sits north of the city, right next to the U.S. border.

-To get to Tijuana Airport, you can get a taxi for around 160 MXN ($8) or hail a cheaper Uber for about 110 MXN ($5.50).
-It takes around 15 minutes to get to the airport from the city centre.
+To get to Tijuana Airport, you can catch a taxi for around 350 MXN ($19.60) or hail a cheaper Uber for about 200 MXN ($11.20).
+The ride from the city centre takes about 15 minutes.

 Step 2: Tijuana to Cancun by Direct Flight